nzuzo-newsnet/mysite/articles/Project Management/01-planning-and-scope.md

 Before we dive in, it's worth noting that there are roughly **three main methodologies** practiced in project management.

-I won't go into their details here, but they're all worth mentioning because they each attempt to model the same underlying concept — the **Software Development Life Cycle (SDLC)**.
+I won't go into their details here, but they're all worth mentioning because they each attempt to model the same underlying concept — the **Software Development Life Cycle (SDLC)**[1].

-The **SDLC** is simply a structured way to describe how software is created and maintained.
+The **SDLC**[1] is simply a structured way to describe how software is created and maintained.
 It's a little strange to think about in project management terms, since projects are typically considered *instances* (with a start and end), not *cycles*.

 Still, software must come from *somewhere* — and that somewhere follows a repeating pattern: